NHSDigital/communications-manager-api/docs/tests/generic/headers.md

 ### Scenario: An API consumer submitting a request with an ‘Origin’ header receives the expected cors headers in response

+CORS allows the API to be used whilst within a web browser, from websites that are hosted on a different domain to that of the API.
+This is important as users utilising our API documentation must be able to send test requests from that page using the ‘try it now’ functionality.

 **Given** the API consumer provides an Origin header
 <br/>
 **When** the request is submitted